 In fact, ever since I watched it (who can forget All That Jazz?), I knew that I HAD to visit this wonderful city one day so when Expedia.com asked me what my dream 48 Hours in Chicago Itinerary would look like, I was more than happy to help.

-Who here is ready to come explore the best places to visit in Chicago?
-I hope you enjoy this list my wonder friends and let me know what are some of your best recommendations!!!
+Who here is ready to come to explore the best places to visit in Chicago?
+I hope you enjoy this list, my wonder friends, and let me know what are some of your best recommendations!!!

 The Best Hotels and Hostels of Chicago: Where to Stay in Chicago